The Massachusetts Prevailing Wage Law…

 You may be being underpaid, if, for example, you spend most of your day working digging ditches, but also find yourself operating a backhoe or driving a paver from time to time.
 Do you unload materials or do demolition, then frame walls, hang drywall or sheetrock, install windows or doors, paint, or tape?
 You may already be working in multiple job classifications and should be paid different rates accordingly.
 If you find yourself performing many different tasks throughout the day, it may be a good idea to keep a journal or log, so you can track what you did on a particular day on a job site, and for which hours, to make sure you are paid properly.

 A word about deductions.
-If you don’t receive any fringe benefits from your employer, you must receive the full rate.
+If you don’t receive any fringe benefits from your employer, you must receive the full prevailing wage rate.
 The only permissible fringe benefit deductions allowed from the total rate are for health and welfare plans, pension plans and supplemental unemployment benefits.
 Again, the employer may only take credit for the amounts it pays.
 So, tools, cell phones, vehicles, rent, and materials cannot be deducted from the rate you must be paid by your employer.

 You do not need to be a union member to receive the rate.